Sarafian/1ASOAP/Source/JSONPath/README.md

 - during `Find` operation, all intermediate steps will be guarded against null values and when an arrays is found all instances will be processes.
 - during `Set` operation, all missing instances will be created based on the matching type.
 If the target property is an array, then a new array will be created.

+The `Trace` functionality was added to help visualize the structure of a given type, which sometimes can become very complicated due to multiple levels of composition.
+The functionality offers two modes:

+- A trace as an array of valid JSONPath expressions where when a array property is encountered, the expression uses a zero index array.
+This is also an indication that the specific segment in the JSONPath represents an array.
+- A code rendering using `Set-JSONPath`

 ## Cmdlets

 - `Find-JSONPath`
 - `Set-JSONPath`
+- `Trace-JSONPath`

 ## Examples